chocolatey/docs/input/en-us/guides/organizations/quick-start-guide/certificate-renewal.md

 - Prompts for Thumbprint value.
 This is the certificate thumbprint value you wish to associate to your Nexus instance.
 - Optionally you can specify `-Port` with the port number you want Nexus to run over.
-- The script will remove you previous keystore.jks file
+- The script will remove your previous keystore.jks file
 - Create a new keystore.jks file based on your certificate
 - Re-write the nexus.properties file to use the correct port, by default will use port 8443 unless specified in command.
 - Restart the Nexus service for changes to take effect and re-load web UI.